-Ahhh, the smell of earth, blooming flowers and just-cut grass.
-It’s Spring–for many of us that means it’s time to work in the garden.
-Your garden may be pots on a terrace or acres of trees, shrubs and grass.
-Regardless the size, the anticipation and excitement of “getting out there” can result in an aching body the next day.
+Ahhh, the smell of earth, blooming flowers, and just-cut grass.
+It’s Spring–for many of us, that means it’s time to work in the garden.
+Your garden may be potted on a terrace or acres of trees, shrubs, and grass.
+Regardless of the size, the anticipation and excitement of “getting out there” can result in an aching body the next day.
 By following a few simple guidelines, you can reduce those next-day aches and pains and get the most of your time outdoors.

 Use the proper tools for the job and invest in “comfort” items to protect your back and knees.
 Bending and reaching from the waist can cause injury, from pulling a muscle to losing your balance and falling.
-When working at ground level, sit close to and move yourself around the work space to limit reaching, which puts strain on the lower back.
+When working at ground level, sit close to and move around the workspace to limit reaching, which puts a strain on the lower back.

 Even if your knees don’t give you problems, invest in knee pads or a kneeler.
 Look for a kneeler that also functions as a bench and has handles to help you stand when you’re done.